Gratia Plena Camp

 Gratia Plena is intended not just to teach, but to build fellowship and to ignite young women with the joy of the Catholic faith, incorporating plenty of time where attendees can explore the beautiful surroundings and build strong friendships.

 Most importantly, the Gratia Plena camp is a full immersion into the rich beauty of the Catholic faith.
 Each day is anchored by the Sacraments.
 Daily Mass is celebrated each morning and the sacrament of Confession and Eucharistic Adoration are made available every evening.

 Attendees depart the Gratia Plena camp armed with the truths of faith necessary to stand their ground, and inspired to fulfill their role as women in our Church, and to be "Sentinels of the Invisible."

 Cost to attend: Thanks to the generous support of our donors, we are able to cover two thirds of the cost of attending the Gratia Plena camp for each girl.
-We ask each family to pay the remaining $200, which covers all expenses for the camp.
+We ask each family to pay the remaining $200, this (nonrefundable) payment covers all other expenses for the camp.

 Interested in serving as a counselor for the Gratia Plena Camp?

 2024 Camp Speakers

 2024 speakers will be listed here as they are confirmed!

 Kimberly Cook, author of Motherhood Redeemed: How Radical Feminism Betrayed Maternal Love